rolandvs/shimano/README.md

 Among the pedelecs, drive-trains of Bosch, Shimano, Bafang and Yamaha are used as well as automatic transmission systems of Shimano, NuVinci, etc. which make riding a bike a joy.

+## Documents
+You can find some patents in the [patents](patents/) directory.

+## Communication
+The communication between the different system parts on the e-bike use power line communication (i.e. data is superimposed on the DC voltage).

+**`TODO`**<br>

+- Hookup oscillocope and see what happens
+- Measure voltages on the "bus"

 ## Experiments
 I ordered a bunch of accessoires and started experimenting...